- May Zhu, RDN, registered dietitian and nutritionist

 Okay, you know the benefits, risk factors, and how to buy manuka honey that's legit.
 The last thing you need to know is what to do with it.

 1. Put it in your coffee or tea

-This is one of the most common ways to use manuka honey, especially if you are feeling sick and want to benefit from its antibacterial properties.
-Zhu says just a teaspoon is enough and it may help to soothe a sore throat or help calm an upset stomach.
+Putting a drizzle of manuka honey into your cup of coffee is one of the most common ways to use it, especially if you are feeling sick and want to benefit from its antibacterial properties.
+Zhu says just a teaspoon is enough, and it may help to soothe a sore throat or help calm an upset stomach.

 2. Cook with it or eat it raw

 You can also incorporate manuka honey right into your meals, as it's safe to eat both uncooked and cooked.
 Some ideas for how to use it straight out of the jar include spreading it on toast with cinnamon and butter, putting it into your oatmeal, or on waffles.
 Because it's sweet, manuka honey also works as a sugar substitute in some baked goods, although because it's a bit expensive, you may want to save it for special occasions and use standard honey more regularly.

 3. Apply it topically

 Since manuka honey can assist in wound healing, you can also apply it right onto any small cuts.
 To do this, first, clean your wound with water.
 Then, spread a fourth of a teaspoon of manuka honey right onto the bandage before applying it.
 You can also find special wound gels with manuka honey at the drugstore.